nordic-institute/X-Road-development/BACKLOG.md

 Generation of CSR in security server must automatically select the correct format (XTE-187).

-----Management services monitoring
+Management services monitoring
 ----------------------------------

 It must be possible to monitor whether management services are working (XTE-183).

-The only good way to monitor would be to execute the real service.
-But that will fill the logs with test queries.
+The main purpose is to monitor whether central server is fulfilling its SLA (service level agreement) without overwhelming the logs with test requests.

 Subsystem full name
 -------------------